lakchote/youjobs/README.md

 `php bin/console doctrine:fixtures:load` (it will create the default advert categories, tips categories and job types categories)

-Else, I have created a SQL file for the fixtures "youjobs.sql", you just need to import it.
+Else, I have created a SQL file for the fixtures "youjobs.sql", you need to :
+* import it
+* create a directory named "/uploads/user" inside the /web directory of the project with 4 different photos : "woman_a.jpeg", "woman_b.jpeg", "profil.jpeg", "man.jpeg".

 Here are the login/password for the users, **log in with "l.akchote@gmail.com" to gain access to the backoffice** and view an example of the messages feature :